JosephThorpe/nanopore/README.md

 De novo assembly is the process of reconstruction of the sample genome sequence without comparison to other genomes.
 It follows a bottom-up strategy by which reads are overlapped and grouped into contigs.
 Contigs are joined into scaffolds covering, ideally, the whole of each chromosome in the organism.
 However de novo assembly from next generation sequence (NGS) data faces several challenges.
 Read lengths are short and therefore detectable overlap between reads is lower and repeat regions harder to resolve.
 Longer read lengths will overcome these limitations but this is technology limited.
 These issues can also be overcome by increasing the coverage depth, i.e. the number of reads over each part of the genome.
 The higher the coverage then the greater the chance of observing overlaps among reads to create larger contigs and being able to span short repeat regions.

 There are three different ways to assemble a genome depending on the data you have.
-Short-read assembly for short illumina data, long read assembly for pacbio or oxford nanopore data, and hybrid assemblies, for using the short or long read to map and using the opposite data to polish and fill the gaps.
+Short-read assembly for illumina data, long read assembly for pacbio or oxford nanopore data, and hybrid assemblies, for using the short or long read to map and using the opposite data to polish and fill the gaps.
 Each method uses its own graph theory to construct the genome.

 Graph theory is a branch of discrete mathematics that studies problems of graphs.
 Graphs are sets of points called ‘vertices’ or ‘nodes’ joined by lines called ‘edges’.
 In the graph to the left there are 6 nodes and 7 edges.
 The edges are unidirectional which means that they can only be traversed in the direction of the arrow.
 For example paths in this graph include 3-2-5-1, 3-4-6 and 3-2-1.